juyujing/juyujing.github.io/_pages/about.md

 My research advances machine learning by developing novel approaches to **representation learning and embedding optimization**.

 I design **architectures for large language models, graph neural networks, and diffusion models** that integrate structural innovations and topological reasoning, enabling models to capture complex relational and latent patterns.
-These methods are applied to **large-scale, privacy-sensitive electronic health records** and **recommendation system**, producing scalable, robust, and high-performing solutions for challenging real-world problems.
+These methods are applied to **large-scale, privacy-sensitive electronic health records** and **recommendation systems**, producing scalable, robust, and high-performing solutions for challenging real-world problems.

 ## Highlights